curious-containers/cc-server/docs/developer.rst

 **meta_data** argument must be in the function signature of the uploader, but is entirely optional to be used in the code.
 The existing data connectors give a good example how these arguments are used.

-In order to create custom data connectors, the empty Python files *custom_downloaders.py* and *custom_uploaders.py* of CC-Container-Worker can be overwritten when building a container image and filled.
-The CC-Worker-Worker will automatically pick up all functions specified in these files, which do not start with an underscore.
+In order to create custom data connectors, add Python modules with the names *cc_custom_downloaders* and *cc_custom_uploaders* to your container image.
+Make sure to set the PYTHONPATH environment variable correctly.
+The CC-Worker-Worker will automatically pick up all functions specified in these modules, which do not start with an underscore.
 The only requirement is that the function signatures are specified correctly and that the given function names are unique and do not collide with the existing connectors.
 A user can reference the custom connectors by specifying **connector_type** equals the function name in a task description.

 Sample implementation of a multi-file uploader